ssec/polar2grid/doc/source/examples/acspo_example.rst

 I can then apply this new rescaling file by referencing the file in the `polar2grid.sh` execution.
 In the example below, my_rescale.ini file is located in the execution directory.
-If it is not, you will need to provide the full path to the file.
+If it is not, you will need to provide the full path to the file. **Note: Polar2Grid does not overwrite output files, so you will need to either rename or delete the original ACSPO GeoTIFF output file.

 .. code-block:: bash

     polar2grid.sh acspo gtiff --rescale-configs my_rescale.ini \
       --grid-coverage 0 --grid-configs mygrid.conf -g acspo_sst -f viirs/*.nc

-You can add more customized dataset rescaling to your file, and by adding ``--rescale-configs my_rescale.ini rescale_configs/rescale.ini`` to your command.
-It lets polar2grid.sh know to use your local rescaling file first and if the dataset is not found in it, then use the default rescaling file.
 The result of applying this rescaling to my image and applying my colormap is shown below.

 .. raw:: latex